SzBenedek2006/RIG-Linux/README.md

 - [x] Add a progressbar
 - [ ] Add CLI completion
 - [ ] Add a calculator for file size
+- [ ] Move to stb libraries for image handling.
+- [x] Add an automatic release workflow
+  - [ ] Support more architectures
+  - [ ] Support automatically making a new tag based on the version in version.h

 ## Supported OS-es
 GNU/Linux, Android/Linux (see the Termux section), and maybe MacOS and BSD systems.